Climate Crisis Series 1: The Individual and the Group

 Closing thoughts

 Individual action serves an important purpose, mainly in the form of societal pressure to influence others to make sustainable changes.
 Individualism can be a wonderful thing in itself.
 However, it also has the power to draw like minded people together.
 A collective is just a large group of individuals fighting for a future they will all inhabit.
 Individuals need to come together and demand a more sustainable and equitable future from those who decide our climate policy.
 Taking a leap towards a sustainable future can be scary, but I promise that making positive changes that benefit the planet is so rewarding.
-Stay tuned for part two where we will go over both the benefits and downsides of group action.
-Individuals across history have come together to defeat repression and injustice, but is our current sociological climate proving to be too complicated?
-Find out by reading part two!

 https://rco.on.ca/canada-recycles-just-9-per-cent-of-its-plastics/